 But she felt ‘stuck’ and unsure where to begin to pull the look together.
 One of her biggest challenges was working out the best furniture and TV placement.

-I suggested moving the TV to the side wall (and just above eye level when sitting on the sofa) and running the sofa down the room.
-As the room isn’t wide enough to accommodate an entertainment unit and the sofa comfortably, I recommended adding a floating timber shelf below the TV.
-This would provide a visual anchor and somewhere to display smaller objects.
+Firstly, I suggested moving the TV to the side wall (and just above eye level when sitting on the sofa) and running the sofa down the room.
+The room isn’t wide enough to accommodate an entertainment unit and the sofa comfortably.
+Secondly, I recommended adding a floating timber shelf below the TV.
+This would provide a visual anchor and also somewhere to display smaller objects.
 Milly loved this idea and had a piece of reclaimed timber planed and installed onto the wall.

 Knowing the layout we would use, it was time to create a plan for the room.
+Now we need to prioritise!
 What items were the priority and what style of pieces would we use?

 The best way to plan a styling project is to create a mood board.
 It’s a helpful way to see how your ideas work together.
 Generally, if it works on a small scale of a mood board, it will work in real life (and vice versa).